Grounded but Misleading: Evaluating Semantic Alignment in AI-Generated Security Explanations

-Table~\ref{tab:detector_performance} reports the performance of evaluated transformer-based scam detectors.
-DeBERTa-v3-base~\cite{he2021debertav3} achieves the highest Macro F1 on both validation and test sets and is therefore selected as the detector for all VEXA experiments.
+To isolate explanation-layer semantic robustness from detector misclassification, we retain only correctly classified scam-risk instances when generating explanation conditions.
+This design allows VEXA to evaluate grounding and semantic-alignment failures while holding the detector’s underlying risk assessment fixed.
+We additionally remove non-English messages and truncate extremely long messages to 1{,}500 tokens to reduce boilerplate noise.

-We optimize hyperparameters using Optuna~\cite{akiba2019optuna} and retrain the selected model with early stopping to ensure stable, well-calibrated decision boundaries.
-This detector then provides consistent token-level attribution signals for downstream explanation generation.
+\textbf{Detection Performance and Attribution Stability.} Table~\ref{tab:detector_performance} summarizes the performance of evaluated transformer-based scam detectors.
+DeBERTa-v3-base~\cite{he2021debertav3} achieves the highest Macro F1 on both validation and test sets and is therefore selected for all VEXA experiments.
+Hyperparameters are optimized using Optuna~\cite{akiba2019optuna}, and the selected model is retrained with early stopping to provide stable attribution signals during explanation generation.